- a method of communication

 - a communication channel

-- the tools and materials used to communicate
+- a tool, a material, used to communicate

-- the processes writers and speakers engage in to transmit, receive and archive messages
+- the processes writers, speakers, knowledge workers . . . engage in to transmit, receive and archive messages

 The plural for Medium is Media.

 Synonyms: Communication Channel; Materials, Writing Tools; Writing Spaces